 - Optionally, the "Roaming Charging Profile" negotiated between the VPLMN and the HPLMN.

-The parameters exchanged during the PDU session handover from EPS to 5GS in Home routed roaming scenario:
+In home routed scenario, the parameters exchanged during the PDU session handover from EPS to 5GS:

 - The Home Provided Charging Id which includes the Charging Id assigned by the H-SMF to the original PDU session over EPS and transferred by the H-SMF to the V-SMF.
 This Home Provided Charging Id shall be used by the V-SMF to replace the existing Charging Id previously generated by V-SMF.